pdmosses/metaborg.github.io/docs/references/pipelines/expressions.md

 The type of a task supplier expression is `supplier<T>`, where `T` is the type of the declared function with the type parameters replaced with their corresponding type arguments.

 # requires

+A requires expression expresses that the current task depends on the given [path](../types#path).
+It has the syntax `requires $Exp $FilterPart? $StamperPart?`, for example `requires ./metaborg.yaml by hash` or `requires sampleDir with extension "sdf3"`.
+The expression is the path to depend on.
+The filter part is optional and adds a filter to filter out any paths that do not match the filter.
+It is described in [the section on common lexical elements](#filter-and-filterpart).
+The stamper part is also optional and provides a way to determine if a file or path is up-to-date.
+It is also described in [the section on common lexical elements](#stamper-stamperpart-and-stamperkind).

+The type and value of the expression is [unit](../types#unit).

+!!! todo "Exceptions?"
+    What happens if there is another task that provides the path?
+Does it quietly schedule that task before this one, does it throw an error?
+What if that other task runs after this task?

 # generates
 // with regex, pattern, patterns, extension, extensions
 // by modified, hash